Nova Scotian Settlers: British policy toward Nova Scotian Settlers

-Relationship with Black Nova Scotians and Black Americans
+Relationship between Black Nova Scotians and Black Americans

-Some of the settlers bore children during their nine-year sojourn in Nova Scotia; these children were Black Nova Scotians but retained many cultural habits similar to Africans in North America and Britain.
+Some of the settlers bore children during their nine-year sojourn in Nova Scotia; these children were Black Nova Scotians but retained many cultural habits similar to African Americans in North America and Britain.
 The descendants of the Nova Scotian settlers (who are the Sierra Leone Creole people) are related to both Black Nova Scotians and Black Americans.